 *I tried a change in water in one of the dough machine mixes because in trial runs in the table dough mixer, it seemed a little wet.
 It made sense to try a 60 percenter as the flour absorption rate might be different in this bag of flour.
 (N.B. the last time I used this flour was a couple of years ago in a commercial bakery).

-1) Crust tasted good, it was thick and memorable, crumb was a slightly irregular.
+1) Crust tasted good, it was thick and memorable, and the crumb was slightly irregular.

-2 Not that good, crust wasn’t chewy, the crumb was very irregular, not springy, dense
+2) Not that good, the crust wasn’t chewy, the crumb was very irregular, not springy, dense

 Table mixer, 6 slow, 6 fast

 The results again gave a better loaf when hand mixing!
 It rose quicker in much the same manner as previous… Crazy!
 But, I’m not done yet.
 There is still one more variable….

 When mixing dough by hand, the heat from your body gets transferred into the dough through your hands.
 This means the dough temperature will increase.
 In experiment number 2, the dough temperature of the hand-kneaded dough read 28C (82F) after mixing, whereas the Kenwood dough hit 23C (73F).
 This is the temperature I prefer for artisan bread.

 I used cold water from the fridge in both, without adding ice to the water I can’t get it any cooler, and I don’t have any.

 So I’ll try them again….
 But this time I’m going to slowly mix the dough for 4 minutes before leaving it to develop in the fridge for 30 minutes.
 We call this autolyse, then I fast knead for the 8.

 Once the process was completed, once again I compared this with the loaf produced from the Kenwood stand mixer.
 This was the final result if hand kneading turned out better again, I need to stop using my stand mixer, it must be no good!